physta/beautiful-jekyll/tips.md

 ### General calculation of thermal conductivity

 The calculation of the thermal conductivity reducing to primitive cell using `--pa` option provides different results of those obtained with a conventional cell.
-For instance, in diamond using the LBTE solution of <b>phono3py</b> (`--lbte` option), differences up to 17% are appreciable, while for silicon are of 4%.
-In the KCM calculations suchs differences are of the same order.
+For instance, in diamond using the direct LBTE solution of <b>phono3py</b> (`--lbte` option), differences up to 17% are appreciable.
+In the KCM calculations suchs differences are up to 8%.
+In the RTA these differences are of 4%, but the underestimation of thermal conductivity is 30% of the experimental value.
+In contrast, for silicon such differences are less than 3% in all cases.
 In both cases, calculations using `--pa` option provides values closer to the experimental ones.
 This issue can be caused for the limited grid sampling and its direct effect on the number of normal and umklapp processes depending on the cell.

-For KCM is highly recommended to use primitive cell.
+For KCM we recommend to use primitive cell using `--pa` option.
+This provide better results and reduce the computational time.

 ### Thermal conductivity on 2D materials